Skip to content

 There’s something very special about helping others and supporting a cause.
 The reward is far greater to the giver than to the receiver.

-Remember the wisdom of Ralph Wald Emerson in this regard:
+Remember the wisdom of Ralph Wald Emerson:

 “The purpose of life is not to be happy.
 It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well.”